 Connectivity equals value

 The demand for procurement talent with the technical savvy to drive and access this level of connectivity is high, leading to what is referred to as a skills gap.
 This skills shortage means that employers are all competing for top talent, with many reporting that they just can’t seem to attract the right skill set into their organization.

 Even very lengthy on-the-job experience cannot compensate for not keeping up with the rapidly changing digital landscape.
 The most experienced procurement professionals must keep up with their younger counterparts in terms of digital skills and knowledge.

 The solution?
 Grow your own digital-savvy procurement talent

 To remain current, all members of the procurement team and all employers must be committed to ensuring knowledge gaps are closed as quickly as possible, and since technological advancements aren’t slowing down any time soon, this commitment needs to be a fluid and constant commitment to continuous workplace learning.

 There is a necessity for procurement to build a workforce rich in digital know-how.
-This means that procurement doesn’t only need to achieve budget approval for investing in digital solutions, but that in order to stay up-to-date with technical advancements investment in training is essential as well.
+This means that it not only needs to achieve budget approval for investing in digital solutions, but that in order to stay up-to-date with technical advancements investment in training is essential as well.

 ProcurePort’s industry-leading implementation and support service can help your organization bridge any skills and knowledge gap during the onboarding process.
 Our knowledgeable and skilled support team are here to help you and your workforce.
-To find out more about our procurement solutions and how we can help you actualize your procurement potential, as well as your professional potential, contact us.
+To find out more about our platform and how we can help you actualize your professional potential, contact us.